 - Event Calendar

-I think it might be even of use to a wider range of applications.
+I think it might even be of use to a wider range of applications.
 What could you use it for?

 Status of Development

-Based on the information on their homepage there will be a limited free version after launch as well as a fully-fledged version enabled by a monthly subscription fee.
+Based on the information on their homepage, there will be a limited free version after launch as well as a fully-fledged version enabled by a monthly subscription fee.
 Go check it out yourself if you are looking for a way to bring your Asana projects to a new level of clarity.